 - In order to compare it with the circuit specifications and requirements: for a WCA to be most useful you need to compare it with a reference point.
 In another article (work in progress) I talk about the importance of requirements.
 These requirements will give the designer a target to aim and design for.
 With the WCA you will change components and iterate until you get into the range specified by the initial requirements.

-A “nicer” definition of a Worst Case Analysis that can be derived from the previous explanation is: how does your circuit perform under extreme environmental and operating conditions when circuit components tolerances parameters are at their max and min value.
+A “nicer” definition of a Worst Case Analysis is: how does your circuit perform under extreme environmental and operating conditions when circuit components tolerances parameters are at their max and min value.

 Essential elements of a Worst Case Analysis